annoyinglyghost/SAMAR_EDA-on-Spotify-2023/README.md

 <br>

-2. What is the distribution of released_year and artist_count?
+What is the distribution of released_year and artist_count?
 Are there any noticeable trends or outliers?

+We can graph whether there are noticeable trends or outliers in the distribution of released_year and artist_count.
+Using matplotlib, a graph can be generated to help notice these trends.
+To explain, `.value_counts()` and `.sort_index()` count and arrange the counts in order. `plt.figure()` will help in creating the figure of the graph.
+The `.subplot()` helps in creating the plots side by side, `plt.title()` is used to give the plots titles, and `tracks_per_year/month(kind='bar')` plots the two columns' data as a bar chart to show the tracks released per year and month.
+Lastly, `plt.show()` shows the bar graph.

 🌱 Input:
 ``` python